- The more coyotes are hunted, the faster they reproduce and spread out. This is why coyotes are now in every state in the US.

-But beyond the legend and reputation of the coyote is a lot of misinformation.
+Beyond the legend and reputation of the coyote is a lot of misinformation.
 This canine’s reputation as a trickster is reflective of a sharp mind and adaptable personality that’s allowed them to adjust better than other animals to human encroachment.
 And while coyotes can genuinely spread disease and affect the livelihood of ranchers by preying on livestock, that doesn’t do justice to the complex and often beneficial impacts coyotes have on their habitats.
-But the facts behind how coyotes hunt and interact with their packs can tell us a lot about who these animals really are.
+The facts behind how coyotes hunt and interact with their packs can tell us a lot about who these animals really are.

 Why Animals Hunt in Packs